 For many years, principal physio Paul Hattam, has been using injections alongside physiotherapy for the treatment of arthritis.

-Traditionally steroid injections have been given for many musculoskeletal problems, however, steroid injections are now used very cautiously for certain conditions like injuries to tendons because of fear of damaging the tissue further, particularly when repeated.
-There are no such concerns for many other conditions such as tenosynovitis, bursitis and arthritis as these respond very well to steroid.
-‘Gold standard’ practice is use ultrasound guidance to target these structures accurately and this is standard practice at The Physios.
+Traditionally steroid injections have been given for many musculoskeletal problems, however, steroid injections are now used very cautiously for certain conditions for fear of causing damage to the tissues or joints, particularly when repeated frequently.
+There are much less concerns for many other conditions such as tenosynovitis, bursitis and arthritis as these respond very well to steroid and can bring long term relief when used appropriately.
+So it is all a bit confusing…

 Which injection is right for me?